ava-labs/teleporter/contracts/src/Teleporter/upgrades/UPGRADING.md

 # Upgrading Teleporter

-This document outlines the steps necessary to upgrade Teleporter as a subnet operator, a relayer operator, and a dApp admin.
-These steps are intentionally high-level, and leave the implementation details unspecified.
+This document outlines the high-level steps necessary to upgrade Teleporter as a subnet operator, a relayer operator, and a dApp admin.
 As a reference, the [Teleporter Registry test suite](../../../../tests/flows/teleporter_registry.go) implements the steps described in a test environment.

 ## Register a new Teleporter version